to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 The following requirements/stipulations regarding medication must be adhered to:

 The package is then weighed and the cashier at the Department must be paid according to the weight of the package.
-The person bringing the medication will be assisted by the responsible Consular Desk Officer and it is therefore important for an appointment to be made prior to arriving at the Department.
+The person bringing the medication will be assisted by the responsible Consular Desk Official and it is therefore important for an appointment to be made prior to arriving at the Department.
+This service might not be available in all countries.

 - Family members are allowed to mail letters to the detainees/prisoners through the Department.
 The letter must be put in an unsealed envelope with the name of detainee and the country where he/she is detained clearly written on the front and the return address of the sender on the back.
 That envelope should be put in a larger sealed envelope addressed to: